Akshaykumarcp/FUN-with-NUMPY/README.md

 ### 1. What is numpy :question:
 - The fundamental package for scientific computing with Python
+- Efficient interface to store and manipulate data
+- Core of almost all the data science tools in python
-- Can create multidimensional arrays and perform numerical operations at high speed
+- Can create and manipulate multidimensional arrays and perform numerical operations at high speed
 - Numpy has many built in functions for linear algebra, statistical analysis, transformations etc
 - Libraries such as keras, pandas, matplotlib depend on numpy lib
+- Data is mostly stored in arrays before fed to the ML algo
 - Official github repo of numpy can be found [here](https://github.com/numpy/numpy)

   ```